drslump/ass-ert/README.md

 ## Failure messages

-Right now, it's settled up on the following format, I think it offers a clear view and has less corner cases than Hamcrest's almost natural language.
+Right now, it's settled down on the following format, I think it offers a clear view and has less corner cases than Hamcrest's almost natural language.
 Anyway, this is still an open issue and will see some tuning since having very clear and easily readable messages is a top priority.